gazebosim/docs/harmonic/install_windows_src.md

   conda activate gz-ws
   ```

-  Once you have activate an environment, a prefix like `(gz-ws)` will be prepended to
+  Once you have activated an environment, a prefix like `(gz-ws)` will be prepended to
   your prompt, and you can use the `conda` command outside of the `condabin` directory.

   You can use `conda info --envs` to see all of your environments.

-  To remove an environment, use `conda env remove --name <env_name>`.
+  To remove an environment, use `conda remove --all --name <env_name>`.

+  > [!NOTE]
+  > This way of Conda environment creation puts it into a default folder.
+If you need
+    to install it elsewhere, use `--prefix <env_path>` instead of `--name <env_name>`.
+    Environments in custom paths cannot be referenced by names, so even `conda activate`
+    needs to be passed a path (relative or absolute) instead of the name.
+If you refer
+    to a subdirectory of the current directory, you have to prepend `.\` so that Conda
+    knows it is a path and not a name.

 5. Install dependencies: